KenKundert/svg_schematic/doc/classes.rst

 negative output terminals.
 All 6 pin attributes are always available, even if they do not seem appropriate for the kind of amplifier drawn.

-You can reshape the amplifier using ``w`` and ``h`` to specify the width and height.
-The default values for each are 2, and you should not deviate too far from 2 or you will end up with an ugly amplifier.
+You can reshape the amplifier or converter using ``w`` and ``h`` to specify the width and height.
+The default values for each are 2, and you should not deviate too far from 2 or you will end up with an ugly symbol.

-You may pass a wire or wires directly under the amplifier and the wire will be concealed by the amplifier.
+You may pass a wire or wires directly under the amplifier or converter and the wire will be concealed.

 Gate